Propaedeutics

 all its ramifications.
 The term propaedeutics is often, of course, merely relative : thus philology belongs to the propaedeutics of history, while it is itself the main study of a certain class of scholars.
 The term, however, in its common use, is generally restricted to the body of knowledge, and of rules necessary for the study of some particular science — rules which originate in the application of the general laws of science or art to a particular department.

 Thus we find in the catalogues of lectures to be delivered in German universities medical propaedeutics, &c., enumerated.

 Netherlands

-In the Netherlands, propedeuse (propaedeuse in older texts) is a propaedeutic diploma issued after the first year of studies, often referred to as "P" by students.
+In the Netherlands, propedeuse (propaedeuse in older texts) is a propaedeutic diploma issued after the first year of studies, often referred to as "P" or "propjes" by students.
 Universities and universities of applied sciences are not forced by law to make use of this propaedeutic diploma, but it is quite common.
-The diploma is not a recognized degree and thus grants no rights outside the Dutch educational system.
+The diploma is also a recognized degree in the Flemish educational system.
 It has remained in use after the introduction of the Bologna process and the international bachelor-master system in the Netherlands.

 When in use at an educational institution, the propaedeutic diploma is a mandatory diploma which a student acquires by successfully completing all subjects (60 credits) and study requirements of the first year.
 This first year is therefore also known as the propedeuse or the propedeutische fase (literally, "propaedeutical phase").
 Some study programs require the student to score sufficient on an additional examination.